Dvisacker/evm-projects/README.md

 Various crates and binaries to trade and interact with EVM chains.

-The event and blocks pub/sub engine is originally forked from [Artemis](https://github.com/paradigmxyz/artemis).
+The pub/sub engine is originally forked from [Artemis](https://github.com/paradigmxyz/artemis).

 ## Project Structure